 For this reason, maritime law is a specialty area of law; not all personal injury lawyers in Baltimore have the knowledge, training, and experience to handle maritime claims.

-If you have been injured on a vessel as a seamen, you can count on the maritime lawyers at William G. Kolodner Personal Injury Lawyers to:
+If you have been injured on a vessel as a seamen, you can count on the maritime lawyers at WGK Personal Injury Lawyers to:

 - Investigate your accident